-Shekhawati is a desert region located in the north-eastern part of Rajasthan and is of prime historical significance to Indians.
-There are several references of Shekhawati in the epic of Mahabharata, and it is strongly believed that the holy texts of the Hindus, The Vedas, were written in this region.
+Shekhawati is a desert region located in the north-east part of Rajasthan and is of prime historical significance to Indians.
+There are several references of Shekhawati in the epic of Mahabharata and it is strongly believed that the holy texts of the Hindus, The Vedas, were written in this region.
 Shekhawati derived its name from the Shekhawat Rajputs who were the dominant rulers of the region.

 The Haveli Nadine Prince was built in 1802 and has now been converted into an art gallery and cultural centre by its new owner, a French artist.
-Dr. Ramnath A Poddar Haveli Museum houses several galleries on Rajasthani culture.
-The Morarka Haveli Museum is known for a 250-year old fort, while the Khetri Mahal has a very sophisticated structure that dates back to 1770 and provides a magnificent view of the architectural expertise of the bygone era.
+Dr. Ramnath A Podar Haveli Museum houses several galleries on Rajasthani culture.
+The Morarka Haveli Museum is known for a 250-year-old fort, while the Khetri Mahal has a very sophisticated structure that dates back to 1770 and provides a magnificent view of the architectural expertise of the bygone era.

-The Mandwa Fort, Mukundgarh Fort and Dundlord Fort hold important positions among the famous fortress of the region.
-The Mandwa Fort has been converted into a heritage hotel, whereas the Dundlord Fort houses a world famous library of European paintings.
+The Mandawa Fort, Mukundgarh Fort and Dundlod Fort hold important positions among the famous fortress of the region.
+The Mandawa Fort has been converted into a heritage hotel, whereas the Dundlod Fort houses a world famous library of European paintings.
 The Mukundgarh Fort is spread over an area of 8000 sq m and houses a large number of courtyards, verandas and balconies.

 Fairs Fests And Fun

 An annual desert fair, known as the Shekhawati Festival, is held here in the month of February and attracts a large crowd to its various cultural programmes.
 It is organised under the joint supervision of the State Tourism Department and the District Administrations of Sikar, Churu and Jhunjhunu.